Tryops/track-playback-controller/README.md

 # Track Playback Controller
-A small script for a uniform playback of tracks from different music streaming services in the browser.
+A small wrapper script to play tracks from different music streaming services uniformly in the browser.<br>
 It can play tracks from Youtube, Soundcloud and Spotify.
 Just supply an ID for a track and let it play!

 ## Why
 I couldn't find a library for exactly these three music streaming services so I made this small wrapper so they can be used in the same way.
+It uses the [Youtube Iframe API](https://developers.google.com/youtube/iframe_api_reference ), [Soundcloud Widget API](https://developers.soundcloud.com/docs/api/html5-widget) and [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/quick-start/), all of which embed iframes to play tracks from their services.

-It is used by [cassettify.org](https://www.cassettify.org) which was a website for collecting music from different music streaming platforms in uniform playlists that you could then share and listen to.
+It was used for [cassettify.org](https://www.cassettify.org) which was a website for collecting music from different music streaming platforms in uniform playlists that you could then listen to and share with others.

 ## Usage

+### Setup
 First include the API scripts for the streaming services on your page:
 ```html
 <script src="https://www.youtube.com/iframe_api"></script>